Here’s how to Install WordPress 3 with the New Multi-Site Capabilities — Even if you Already Have a Website in your Hosting Account.

 Prepare Your Hosting Account for WordPress 3

 If you don’t have a hosting account, or if your host can’t give you everything you need, the hosting provider I recommend is LunarPages, they match all the requirements for multi-site, have done it successfully (for Mine!) plus great technical support and low prices.
 I’ve been completely satisfied, for several years, with their Basic Hosting.
+Update: SiteGround is excellent, with top security and WordPress-specific technical support.

 - Wildcard DNS (the multi-site features require this).
 This is the one thing many hosts do not allow.